O-1 Visa Premium Processing in 2026: Fee, Timeline, Form I-907

 The O-1 category itself is for individuals with extraordinary ability or achievement.
 USCIS describes O-1A as covering extraordinary ability in the sciences, education, business, or athletics, and O-1B as covering extraordinary ability in the arts or extraordinary achievement in the motion picture or television industry.
 That means premium processing is not a separate visa type.
 It is simply an optional faster review service added to an eligible O-1 petition.
 For most readers, that is the first distinction that matters, because many people searching this topic are not trying to understand the whole visa from scratch.
 They are trying to decide whether paying extra will move their case forward fast enough to help with a job start date, business timeline, event, or travel planning.

-What Is O-1 Visa Premium Processing?
+Premium Processing O1 Visa: What Is O-1 Visa Premium Processing?

-O-1 visa premium processing is USCIS’s expedited adjudication service for eligible O petitions filed on Form I-129.
-To request it, the petitioner files Form I-907 either with the initial O-1 petition or later, if the case is already pending and eligible for upgrade.
-Once USCIS accepts the premium request, the agency has a fixed 15-business-day window to take adjudicative action.
+Once USCIS receives and accepts the request for premium processing, the agency has a fixed 15-business-day window to take adjudicative action.
 This is the main reason premium processing attracts so much attention.
 Regular processing can vary, but premium processing comes with a defined response timeline.
 That gives applicants and petitioners more predictability when timing is important.
+It is an optional service for eligible employment-based petitions.

 How Long Does O-1 Premium Processing Take in 2026?